A timeline of the Liberals' WE controversy

 July 27: A copy of the contribution agreement with WE Charity Foundation is filed with the finance committee.
 It lays out the details of the program, including a provision for a maximum contribution of $543.53 million — $500 million for grants, and $43.53 million to WE.

-July 28: The co-founders of WE Charity say their organization was selected to run a student-volunteer program because of their history, not because of any close ties to Liberal cabinet ministers.
-Craig and Marc Kielburgers say they would have never agreed to take part in a federal student-volunteer program had they known it could jeopardize the work the WE organization has done over 25 years.
+July 28: Craig and Marc Kielburger testify over four hours of sometimes testy interactions with MPs on the finance committee.
+The co-founders of WE Charity say their history and experience, not ties to Liberal cabinet ministers, landed the group the deal to run the volunteer program.
+They add they would have never agreed to take part in the program had they known it could jeopardize the work the WE organization has done over 25 years.

+They also say WE estimated the cost of the program to be between $200 million and $300 million.

 By The Canadian Press